Banyango/rust-simplehttp/Readme.md

 ```
 usage:
-    -p [PORT] : defaults to listening on port 3000 but you can specify another port to listen on.
+    -p [PORT] : Defaults to listening on port 3000 but you can specify another
+                port to listen on.
-    -v : verbose mode flag print extra debug info about request/responses and such.
+    -v        : Verbose mode flag, prints extra debug info about request/responses and such.
+    -h        : Hot reload mode.
+Will reload your browser page based on file changes
+                in the server dir.
+Uses a websocket on port 30012

-Server will listen on localhost:3000
+Server will listen on localhost:3000 by default.

 ```